danmcduff/AvatarSim/README.md

 ```

 ### Head Pose and Position:
-Pitch, yaw and roll of the head can be set in radians.
+Pitch, yaw and roll of the head can be set in radians:

 ```python